This care sheet describes simple steps you can take to maintain the quality of our Dubia roaches over time.

 Young Dubia grow fast, so they use up the energy they eat quickly.
-They also have fewer reserves due to their small size, and because they’ve had less time to build them compared to older roaches.
+They also have fewer reserves due to their small size, and because they’ve had less time to build their reserves compared to older roaches.
 Basically, the larger (older) the roach, the better it handles adversity.
-The smaller/younger the roach, the more consistent care they need.
+The smaller (younger) the roach, the more consistent care they need.

 Small nymphs are vulnerable to predation within a colony.
 Stressed adults with inadequate protein, sporadic food availability, or poor food quality, will eat young nymphs.
 Adults also tend to take the young nymphs out when colonies are overcrowded and conditions are otherwise substandard.
 Adult males will eat the young when reproductive pressures are high, as when the female to male ratio is low.
-Basically, the more stressed the colony the shorter small nymphs tend to live.
+Basically, the more stressed the colony, fewer small nymphs survive.

 Under normal conditions, Dubia are social roaches and they don’t tend to harm each other.
 Newborn nymphs can generally be kept with larger nymphs and adults without any issues if you follow the steps below.

 - Keep temperatures within the range for “growth” listed above